Orientation is over. Now what? Use this checklist to make sure you're prepared and ready to go once classes begin.

-AlcoholEdu is an online education program that all incoming students (under age 21) must complete.
-Even if you previously completed AlcoholEdu or a similar program while enrolled in another institution, you must complete AlcoholEdu if you are under 21.
-This interactive, personalized program will educate you about risk reduction in the areas of alcohol and drugs.
-There is also a companion module called Haven that addresses sexual assault and healthy relationship promotion.
+AlcoholEdu and the Sexual Assault Prevention for Undergraduates modules are mandatory online educational programs that all incoming students (including transfer students) must complete.
+AlcoholEdu is an interactive, personalized program that will educate you about risk reduction in the areas of alcohol and drugs.
+Sexual Assault Prevention for Undergraduates addresses sexual assault and healthy relationship promotion.

-You will receive an email on August 1 with a link to the program website, where you will log in with your UT EID and password to complete the program, which has two parts.
+You will receive an email with a link in August to the program website, where you will log in with your UT EID and password to complete the program, which has two parts.
 If you do not complete both Parts 1 and 2 by the deadlines, you will not be able to see your grades online for that semester.
 For more information, visit the Healthyhorns website.

 Obtain a parking permit (if applicable).